2023 Most Popular Anthropology Bachelor's Degree Schools in the New England Region

 Of the 30 students majoring in anthropology at Brandeis, 10% are male and 90% are female.

-University of Massachusetts - Boston did quite well in this year’s ranking of the most popular places for anthropology students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the large city of Boston, UMass Boston is a public college with a large student population.
+With a ranking of #7, University of Massachusetts - Boston did quite well on this year’s most popular schools for anthropology students working on their bachelor’s degree.
+Located in the city of Boston, UMass Boston is a public college with a large student population.

 About 62% of the students majoring in anthropology at the school are women while 38% are male.